 -sdk option if your development machine has a PowerPC CPU.
 By default, Qt is built as a framework, but you can built it as a set of dynamic libraries (dylibs) by specifying the

 Qt can also be configured to be built with debugging symbols.
 This process is described in detail in the Debugging Techniques document.

 The Configure Options page contains more information about the configure options.

-To create the library and compile all the examples and tools, type:
+To create the library and compile all the examples, tools, and tutorials, type:

--prefix is outside the build directory, you need to install the library, examples, and tools in the appropriate place.
+-prefix is outside the build directory, you need to install the library, examples, tools, and tutorials in the appropriate place.
 To do this, type:

 sudo make -j1 install